plone/documentation/about/contributing/documentation_styleguide.rst

 -----------

 - Please do not follow `PEP8 <https://www.python.org/dev/peps/pep-0008/#maximum-line-length>`_ maximum line length standard.
+  Documentation is narrative text and images, not Python code.

+- One sentence per line.

 - Keep sentences short and understandable.

-- Use `semantic linefeeds <http://rhodesmill.org/brandon/2012/one-sentence-per-line/>`_ when you are editing.

-- Keep in mind that your sentences will become .po strings, for translation.
+- Keep in mind that your sentences will become .po strings for translation.

-- One sentence per line.

-This will greatly improve the editing and maintenance of your documents.
+This will greatly improve the editing and maintenance of your documentation.

 Take this example paragraph::

     Patterns can take options in two ways: from the DOM or via the jQuery interface.
     It is highly recommended to use the DOM interface, since it offers a lot more flexibility compared to the jQuery approach.

-    Also, if you wish to use the automatic binding and rebinding functionality, the DOM approach is more straightforward and hassle-free.
+    Also if you wish to use the automatic binding and rebinding functionality, the DOM approach is more straightforward and hassle-free.

-Please do not follow `PEP8 <https://www.python.org/dev/peps/pep-0008/#maximum-line-length>`_ maximum line length standard.

-Limiting lines to a maximum of 130 characters.

 Tab Policy
 ----------